See more articles

 Start Now

-It’s the process of deciding which version of a page is the most definitive and using canonical tags to tell search engines that is the URL you want to be indexed.
+It’s the process of deciding which version of a page is definitive and using canonical tags to tell search engines which URL you want indexed.

 Canonicalization in SEO can offer great benefits, but it can also cause significant problems if used incorrectly.